robineisepoptahti/Hockey-stats-webscraper/README.md

 # Hockey stat webscraper

-Application can be found in Render: [link text](https://example.com)
+Application can be found in Render: [https://hockey-stats-webscraper-frontend.onrender.com](https://hockey-stats-webscraper-frontend.onrender.com)

 Webscraper with python3.11 backend and Typescript frontend.
 Add player to the list who you want to follow, and it add the stats to SQLite database.